Last updated on December 23rd, 2025

 Sunday

-- Spend the day driving and exploring the Columbia River Gorge.
+Spend the second day of your weekend in Portland by driving and exploring the Columbia River Gorge.

 The Columbia River Gorge is a GORGEous area just 30 minutes from Portland with tons of waterfalls, hiking, and scenic views.
 In our opinion, it’s one of the best things to do in Portland!